 Day 1 Morning: Montmartre

-The bohemian Montmartre of impoverished artists and flashy cabarets took root in the early 19th century.
-Soon enough, the hilltop village of Montmartre became the avant garde art epicenter of Europe.
+Back then, Montmartre was a bohemian neighborhood of impoverished artists and flashy cabarets.
+Soon enough, the hilltop village became the avant garde art epicenter of European art.

 And it wasn’t just painters.
 Libertine Montmartre attracted absinthe-laden musicians, sculptors, writers, philosophers, and dancers.
 Their work would remain imprinted on France’s cultural landscape forever.